GrecoTechnology/Bizbox/README.md

 Create a cloudflare account and API token.
 - Go to https://dash.cloudflare.com/profile/api-tokens
-- Click "Create Token"
-- Click "Use template" to the right of "Read all resources"
-- Configure or keep as default and click "Continue to summary"
-- Review and click "Create Token"
-- Copy your token for the next step
+- Get your Global API Key for the next step

 Configure your domain DNS settings to point to Cloudflare